techfil/cisco-mpp-visualizer/README.md

 # Cisco MPP IP Phone Screen Visualizer

-You can use these HTML templates to export in near-real-time the content of a Cisco IP Phone display (running the MPP firmware) and show it inside a high-res frame picture representing the same phone model, on your screen.
+With these HTML templates, you can continously fetch the content of a Cisco IP Phone's display and present it on your laptop inside a realistic high-res phone frame.

-This is typically used when you want to demo what is happening on the phone to an audience to whom you are projecting the screen of your computer.
+This is an excellent tool for demos, or technical meetings where the audience is interested in seeing what happens inside a phone.

+To learn more about this little tool, go to [https://retibus.net/blog/cisco-mpp-visualizer/](https://retibus.net/blog/cisco-mpp-visualizer/).

 ![Sample Result](sample.png)